green-coding-solutions/website/content/blog/we-are-hiring.md

 Today we have big news which shine a light on what we have planned for the coming months.

-Green Coding Berlin is becoming a legal entity in form of a non-profit [Green Coding Berlin gGmbH].
+Green Coding Solutions is becoming a legal entity in form of a non-profit [Green Coding Solutions gGmbH].

 We recently joined the Green Software Foundation (https://greensoftware.foundation/) as a General Member and, apart from our meetups and the planned workshop, will be developing a metrics and certification toolchain for Green Software.